Sxzly/-BRIDGE-DUELS-AUTOFARM/README.md

 Paste in your executor

 Execute in Bridge Duels
-# 🎮 How to Use
+## 🎮 How to Use

-Join Bridge Duels (BedWars game)
+1. Join Bridge Duels (BedWars game)

-Execute the script
+2. Execute the script

-Script will automatically:
+3. Script will automatically:

- ⏳ Wait for match start
+    * ⏳ Wait for match start

- ⚔️ Touch enemy touchdown zone
+    * ⚔️ Touch enemy touchdown zone

- 🔄 Rejoin and repeat
+    * 🔄 Rejoin and repeat
+4. Track your wins in the modern UI!

 # ⚠️ Disclaimer
 This script is for educational purposes only.
 Use at your own risk.
 I am not responsible for any bans or issues.